 Our HVAC program is designed to be completed within eleven months and focuses on hands-on training.
-Some of the topics we focus on in our HVAC trade school program are Air Conditioning, Troubleshooting, and Green Awareness, Specialized Commercial Equipment, and Heating Systems and Boilers.
+Some of the topics we focus on in our HVAC trade school program are Air Conditioning, Troubleshooting, and Green Awareness, Specialized Commercial Equipment, and Heating Systems.

 The Information Technology associate program will teach you to define, analyze, and discover technology solutions in preparation for entry-level roles in technical settings.
 Designed to allow specialization in Computer Security and Networking, Computer Science, Information Technology Management, and Healthcare Information Technology Management.

 If you’ve always imagined yourself caring for others in a fast-paced, constantly changing atmosphere, enrolling in the Medical Assistant Technician program at FCC may be a great next step in your career.
 In this career program, you’ll learn Medical Front Office Procedures in Medical Office and Clinical Back Office Procedures.